iOS SDK User’s Guide

 Using controllers#

-Added in Rave 3.01, controllers implement common logic using a few APIs available in the Rave SDK in a way that makes it easy to attach an in-game button with just a thin layer connecting your UI with a Rave controller.
+Controllers implement common logic using a few APIs available in the Rave SDK in a way that makes it easy to attach an in-game button with just a thin layer connecting your UI with a Rave controller.

 Contacts#